f2knpw/Parrot-Disco-Formation-flight/README.md

 ![alt tag](https://user-images.githubusercontent.com/31324055/130612221-cafb50f8-abfd-4096-9ad7-987a0ff1a66d.png)
 ![alt tag](https://user-images.githubusercontent.com/31324055/130611957-f5c899c2-9503-4155-9329-baf9b98b0901.png)

-For easy connection on WROOM32 module you may have to swap the pins
+For easy connection on WROOM32 module you may have to swap the pins...

+now, start up your discos, start up your skycontrollers.
+When everything is green, double press on the chucks buttons to enable telnet.

 ## Contact/Contribute